-Under prime cost method, we calculate the actual or estimated prime cost in which direct material cost and direct labour cost will be added.
+Under prime cost method, we calculate the actual or estimated prime the rate of overhead.
+On this rate, we absorb our overhead cost on any new production.

 We also calculate the budgeted Overhead Cost.
 After this, we calculate

 Following is the formula of overhead rate = Budgeted Overhead